Skip to main content

 Do EOR providers offer other types of global HR services?

 Yes, most of the time they do.
-Many service providers in this space also offer professional employer organization services (also known as PEO services), as well as global payroll services.
+Many service providers in this space also offer professional employer organization services (also known as PEO services), as well as multi-country payroll services.

-PEO services are a way of outsourcing your HR function to support your international teams.
+PEO services are a way of outsourcing human resources to support your international teams.
 They can help you with international compliance issues, benefits administration, workers’ compensation, and other HR administrative tasks.

-Global payroll services allow you to easily pay remote employees or independent contractors within a unified payroll run.
-They manage in-country compliance requirements and juggle payments in multiple local currencies on your behalf.
+Multi-country payroll services make it possible pay remote employees or independent contractors in multiple local currencies within the same unified payroll run.
+They also manage in-country compliance and tax requirements on your behalf, making the payroll process considerably easier.

 What are some of the consequences of non-compliance?